nkatebi/Code_Similarity/README.md

 # Code_Similarity

-This is a code for evaluating similarity of codes based on two approaches. implemented in Jupyter Notebook.
+This is a code for evaluating similarity of codes based on two approaches implemented in Jupyter Notebook.